tvalimaki/tut-beamer/README.md

 tut-beamer
 ==========

-Unofficial beamer teme for Tampere University of Technology
+Unofficial beamer theme for Tampere University of Technology